DendrouLab/panpipes-tutorials/docs/ingesting_data/pipeline_ingestion_yml.md

 ### Loading prot data - additional options
 * <p class="parameter">protein_metadata_table</p> String

-    <p>File containing additional information on the proteins.
+    File containing additional information on the proteins.
     By default, the ingestion workflow will use the first column of the cellranger features.tsv.gz.
     If you want to add additional information about the antibodies (e.g. whether they are hashing antibodies or isotypes), you need to provide an additional table containing these information.
     The first column of the table must be equivalent to the first column of cellrangers features.tsv.gz and it must be stored as a txt file.
     For example, you could create a table that include a column called isotype (containing True or False) to run QC isotypes, and a column called hashing_ab (containing True or False) if your dataset contains hashing antibodies which you wish to split into a separate modality.
-    </p><br>

 * <p class="parameter">index_col_choice</p> String

-    <p>Column name from protein_metadata_table that should be included in the MuData object.
+    Column name from protein_metadata_table that should be included in the MuData object.
     If you want to update the MuData object storing all our data with a column from the table specified in protein_metadata_table, specify the column name here.
     Ensure that there are no overlaps with the gene symbols used for the rna modality, otherwise you might face issues down the line.
     If there are overlaps with the rna gene symbols, then you might have trouble down the line Consider adding e.g. a prefix to make the protein labels unique (e.g. "prot_CD4").
-    </p><br>

 * <p class="parameter">load_prot_from_raw</p> Boolean, Default: False

-    <p>In case separate prot and rna 10X outputs are provided, the pipeline will load the filtered rna 10X outputs and the raw prot 10X counts.
+    In case separate prot and rna 10X outputs are provided, the pipeline will load the filtered rna 10X outputs and the raw prot 10X counts.
-    </p><br>

 * <p class="parameter">subset_prot_barcodes_to_rna</p> Default: False

-    <p>Set to True if you want to treat filtered rna barcodes as the "real" cells (which we assume one wants to do in most cases), and, additionally, the out prot assay barcodes should mathc the rna ones.
+    Set to True if you want to treat filtered rna barcodes as the "real" cells (which we assume one wants to do in most cases), and, additionally, the out prot assay barcodes should mathc the rna ones.
     If set to False, the full prot matrix will be loaded into the MuData object.
-    </p><br>

 ## Quality Control (QC) options
 ### 10X cellranger files processing

 * <p class="parameter">plot_10X_metrics</p> Boolean, Default: True<br>

-    <p>Specify if you want to plot 10x cellranger QC metrics.
+    Specify if you want to plot 10x cellranger QC metrics.
     Set this parameter to False if not using cellranger folders as input.
     If starting from cellranger output, you can parse multiple metrics_summary.csv files and plot them together.
     The ingestion workflow will search for the metrics_summary file(s) in the "outs" folder and will stop if it doesn't find it.
-    </p><br>

 ### Doublets on RNA - Scrublet

 * <p class="parameter">scr</p><br>

-    <p>Specify the following parameters for doublet detection using the tool Scrublet.
+    Specify the following parameters for doublet detection using the tool Scrublet.
-    </p><br>

     * <p class="parameter">expected_doublet_rate</p> Float, Default: 0.06

-        <p>Fraction of observations (cells) expected to be doublets.
+        Fraction of observations (cells) expected to be doublets.
         Note that results are not particularly sensitive to this parameter.
-        </p><br>

     * <p class="parameter">sim_doublet_ratio</p> Float, Default: 2

-        <p>Number of doublets to simulate, relative to the number of total observations.
+        Number of doublets to simulate, relative to the number of total observations.
         Note that setting this too high drastically increases computationally complexity.
         The minimum value we tested is 0.5.
-        </p><br>

     * <p class="parameter">n_neighbours</p>Integer, Default: 20

-        <p>Number of neighbors used to construct the k-nearest-neighbor (KNN) classifier for the observations and simulated doublets.
+        Number of neighbors used to construct the k-nearest-neighbor (KNN) classifier for the observations and simulated doublets.
         The value (round(0.5*sqrt(n_cells))) usually works well.
-        </p><br>

     * <p class="parameter">min_counts</p>Integer, Default: 2

-        <p>Used for gene filtering prior to PCA.
+        Used for gene filtering prior to PCA.
         Genes expressed less than `min_counts` times in `min_cells` cells (see next parameter) are excluded from the data for further processing.
-        </p><br>

     * <p class="parameter">min_cells</p>Integer, Default: 3

-        <p>Used for gene filtering prior to PCA.
+        Used for gene filtering prior to PCA.
         Genes expressed less than `min_counts` (see previous parameter) times in `min_cells` cells are excluded from the data for further processing."
-        </p><br>

     * <p class="parameter">min_gene_variability_pctl</p>Integer, Default: 85

-        <p>Used for gene filtering prior to PCA.
+        Used for gene filtering prior to PCA.
         Keeps only the highly variable genes in the top min_gene_variability_pctl percentile for downstream processing, as measured by the v-statistic [Klein et al., Cell 2015].
-        </p><br>

     * <p class="parameter">n_prin_comps</p> Integer, Default: 30

-        <p>Number of principal components used to embed the observations in a lower-dimensional space.
+        Number of principal components used to embed the observations in a lower-dimensional space.
         PCA is run prior to k-nearest-neighbor graph construction.
-        </p><br>

-    * <p class="parameter">use_thr</p> Boolean, Default: True<br>
+    * <p class="parameter">use_thr</p> Boolean, Default: True

-        <p>Specify if you want to use a user-defined threshold in plots to distinguish between true and false doublets.
+        Specify if you want to use a user-defined threshold in plots to distinguish between true and false doublets.
         The actual threshold is defined in the following parameter.
         If set to False, doublet detection will be run with the default threshold calculated by Scrublet.
         Note that this threshold applies to plots only, meaning no actual filtering takes place here.
-        </p><br>

-    * <p class="parameter">call_doublets_thr</p> Default: 0.25<br>
+    * <p class="parameter">call_doublets_thr</p> Default: 0.25

-        <p>If use_thr (previous parameter) is set to True, the threshold specified here will be used to define doublets.
+        If use_thr (previous parameter) is set to True, the threshold specified here will be used to define doublets.
-        </p><br>

 ### RNA QC
 This file section specifies parameters used for running Quality Control (QC) on the data.
 Note that we do not filter out cells or genes, as this is part of the subsequent workflow (preprocess).